egidioserri/egidioserri/README.md

 Some of my work experiences include managing administrative and relationship areas, working directly in team management, training, hiring and guidance, in addition to routines related to the commercial and administrative area.
 I studied Economic Sciences for 3 years, starting my career transition to technology a few years ago.

-I am currently the Education and Training Leader at Magis5 (Marketplaces automation platform), a Market Intelligence and Data Analysis student and I manage personal projects such as https://serri.com.br (Design Studio) and https://InstitutoEcommerce.com.br (Platform for news and courses on Ecommerce).
+I am currently the Education and Training Leader at Magis5 (Marketplaces automation platform), a Market Intelligence and Data Analysis student and I manage personal projects such as https://InstitutoEcommerce.com.br (Platform for news and courses on Ecommerce).

 I believe in people and that they can transform business, with people and technology aligned, innovation is certain.